gochan-org/gochan/README.md

 ### Lower priority
 * Improve moderation tools heavily
 * Rework any legacy structs that uses comma separated fields to use a slice instead.
-* Remove all references/code related to sqlite
+* Readd sqlite support
 * RSS feeds from boards/specific threads/specific usernames+tripcodes (such as newsanon)
 * Pinning a post within a thread even if its not the OP, to prevent its deletion in a cyclical thread.

 ### Later down the line
-* Move frontend to its own git to allow easier frontend swapping
-* API support for existing chan browing phone apps
+* Improve API support for existing chan browing phone apps
-* Social credit system to deal with tor/spam posters in a better way
 * Better image fingerpringing and banning system (as opposed to a hash)

 ### Possible experimental features: